Frequently Asked Questions

 Q: Where can I get a visa and passport?

 A: A passport is an official government document that certifies your country of citizenship.
 You must have one to travel outside of the United States and to be admitted to other countries.
-Review more information on the U.S. Passport website.
+Click here for instructions on how to renew or apply for a passport.

 [ Back to top ]

 Q: Do I need immunizations or vaccines?
 Will my insurance cover me while abroad?

 A: For more information on recommended vaccines visit the smart traveler checklist provided by the CDC.
-If a study abroad program is offered by GGC, majority of the time a student will receive GGC credit.
-The majority of all programs promoted and administered by the Office of Internationalization are done so with the intent of students being able to transfer the credit back to GGC.
-For an education abroad program, students must be sure to verify whether it is credit bearing or not.
-If it is credit bearing, students must verify how many credits and whether the credits will transfer to their GGC program of study.
+If a study abroad program is offered by GGC, the majority of the time a student will receive GGC credit.
+For an education abroad program, students must be sure to verify whether it is credit-bearing or not.
+Students must verify how many credits and whether the credits will transfer to fulfill their degree-program requirements.
+Students should keep in mind the difference in academic calendar timelines from abroad universities and GGC when planning, as it is the student's responsibility to have their transcript sent back to GGC upon completion of their education abroad program.
+Failure to do so, may prevent student from staying on track with registration, payments, etc. locally.

 [ Back to top ]